black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-Ikraan/Profile.md

 *`Interests`*
 - In my free time I enjoy watching shows and documentaries/docuseries.
-- I like to read lifestyle books in particularly motivational books.
+- I like to read lifestyle books, motivational books in particular.
-- I like do to activities and gaming i.e. jogging🏃‍♀️, going for long walks and Call of Duty🎮
+- I like to do activities and gaming i.e. jogging🏃‍♀️, going for long walks and Call of Duty🎮
 - I love to travel ✈🌍, and do a bit of sightseeing🏝;
 - I also enjoy drawing/painting🖌
 ---